Pisa University School of Medicine Italy

 - We offer a scope of meetings and occasions over an assortment of parts

-This World Nursing 2020 is explicitly intended for the Health Sector, Nursing Homes and Hospices.
+This 57th World Nursing Conference is explicitly intended for the Health Sector, Nursing Homes and Hospices.
 This Nursing Meeting gives a chance to nursing instruction progression, improvement, promoting, and correspondences experts to share their triumphs, grow new procedures, and to set up an asset system of friends.
 Uniting a wide scope of master speakers from over the administration we offer top of the line gatherings and occasions.
 World Nursing 2020 bringing together a wide range of expert speakers from across the government and private sector we offer first class nursing conferences and nursing events.

 Sessions and Tracks

 Advanced Practice Nursing (APN) is the term used to define a level of nursing practice that uses comprehensive skills, experience and knowledge in nursing care.
 The basis of advanced practice is the high degree of knowledge, skill and experience applied in the nurse patient/client relationship in order to achieve optimal outcomes through critical analysis, problem solving and accurate decision-making.

 Track 2: Cardiac Nursing